gallenc/opennms-integrations-play/iptablesexample1/example1/README.md

 In this case, we are using docker-compose simply to create the snmpd agents and dicker directly to create a client with nftables enabled.

 ## start snmp containers
+I have used Centos 7 snmpd images from https://hub.docker.com/r/polinux/snmpd You could run these directly as containers without docker-compose but compose makes it easier to be consistant.

+You need to have docker and docker-compose installed.
+Here is a brief tutorial showing how to do this on a centos 8 host https://www.howtoforge.com/install-and-use-docker-compose-on-centos-8/

 ```
 docker-compose -f ./docker-compose-netsnmp.yaml up -d